Just Enough Cake: A Legacy Realized

 When I think about love, I think about food.
 About family meals that were gestures of care, woven into our lives through cast iron pans and skillets.
 Growing up, I spent summers in Kannapolis, North Carolina, where my Great Grandma Polly would sell plates of chitlins and cook other soul food classics, especially for our annual family reunions.
 My Mama Diane, too, cooked with that same heart—preparing big, thoughtful meals for our extended family gatherings, or a special Sunday dinner just for the grandkids and my Papa Leonard.

 That kind of love becomes part of you.
-And that’s what I see in Stacy Taylor, a proud daughter of Brunswick, GA, an educator, and the creator of Cakique, a faith-rooted baking business that carries the legacy of care her mother instilled in her.
+And that’s what I see in Stacy Taylor, a proud daughter of Brunswick, Georgia, an educator, and the creator of Cakique, a faith-rooted baking business that carries the legacy of care her mother instilled in her.

 Behind every business is a beautiful and inspiring story—and Stacy’s is one of memory, ministry, and a bold leap of faith.